SDibyani/GitHub-Commands-Documentation/README.md

 2.git restore --staged file-name -> It removes file from staging area but keeps the changes .

 3. git reset -> It is used to undo changes by moving the project back to the previous state.

+4. git reset --hard -> Reset all changes completely.

+## Discard command
+   The discard command is used to undo changes in your working directory or staging area.
+Basically, it reverts files back       to the last committed state .

+  1. git restore <file>  -> Discard unstaged changes .
+Reverts the file to the last committed version.
+  2. git restore --staged <file>  -> Discard staged changes .
+Keeps your edits in the working directory but removes the file                                                               from the next commit.

+## Git fetch
+   See remote updates .
+You can see if someone else pushed commits to the remote repository.

+1. git fetch -> it fetches updates from the default remote.
+If you only have one remote (usually origin).
+2. git fetch origin -> Explicitly fetches updates from the remote called origin.
+Useful if you have multiple remotes (like                          origin, upstream) and want to fetch from a specific one.

+## Git merge
+   It is used to combine the changes from one branch into another branch. steps to merge 2 branches
+  1. git checkout <target-branch> -> switch to the branch you want to merge in (ex:- main)
+  2. git merge <source-branch>  -> the branch you are merging from (ex:- x) -> branch X will be merged into main and all the commits of x will be included in main.
+X remain unchanged.